 Melisa W. Lai Becker ’94 MD’99

-Dr. Lai Becker is an attending emergency physician and director of the Division of Medical Toxicology at Cambridge Health Alliance, and is affiliated with the Cambridge Hospital, Beth Israel Deaconess Medical Center, Children's Hospital Boston, and the MA/RI Poison Control Center.
+Dr. Lai Becker is an attending emergency physician and Chief of Emergency Medicine, Whidden Campus of Cambridge Health Alliance (CHA) and director of the Division of Medical Toxicology at Cambridge Health Alliance, and is affiliated with Beth Israel Deaconess Medical Center, Boston Children's Hospital, and the MA/RI Poison Control Center.
 Melisa came to the Medical School via the PLME program.
-She completed her fellowship in toxicology in 2005 at Harvard, and spent the following year as the associate director Medical/Surveillance of the American Association of Poison Control Centers in Washington, DC.
-Dr. Lai Becker is married to Sean Becker, president of Sparkplug Power, a distributive energy and storage start-up and consulting company, and they have two children, Aidan and Ronan.
+She completed her fellowship in medical toxicology in 2005 at Harvard, and was the associate director Medical/Surveillance of the American Association of Poison Control Centers in Washington, DC before joining CHA.
+Dr. Lai Becker is married to Sean Becker, president of Sparkplug Power, a distributive energy and storage start-up and consulting company, and they have three children, Aidan, Ronan, and Erin.
 Her sister, Dr. Naline L. Lai, is also a Brown University alumna.

 Abeel A. Mangi, MD, is an attending surgeon in the Section of Cardiac Surgery at Yale University, and is surgical director of the Center for Advanced Heart Failure, Mechanical Circulatory Support and Cardiac Transplantation at the Yale New Haven Heart & Vascular Institute.
 Dr. Mangi is certified by the American Board of Thoracic Surgery and the American Board of Surgery.
-He is also an associate professor of surgery at Yale University.
-Abeel has performed more than 1,500 heart operations since 2005, and his accomplishments include pioneering one of the first uses of VA-ECMO in an awake, ambulating patient as a successful bridge to lung transplantation.
+He is Associate Professor of surgery at Yale University.
+Abeel has performed more than 2,000 heart operations since 2005, and his accomplishments include pioneering clinical work and research for treatments of patients with end-stage heart and lung failure.

 Daniel M. Medeiros MD’86

 New York, NY